gameblabla/visual_novel_engine/README.txt

 TODO
 ====

-- Change font used for final version (it's proprietary and its license is restrictive)
-- Properly support Ultra-wide resolutions (still works for now but we need a better solution)
+- Properly support Ultra-wide resolutions (still works for now but we need a better solution for text)
 - SDL 1.2 backend for OpenDingux devices. (the abstraction works good enough for this)
 - PS3 port with NoRSX or GXM library ?
-- Other platform specific port (Sega 32X, Sony PSP, Xbox original, PS2 etc...)
+Other platform specific port (Sega 32X, Sony PSP, Xbox original, PS2 etc...)
+- Finish the actual game